apache/jackrabbit-oak/oak-doc/src/site/markdown/query/index-management.md

 To start the interactive mode, with the branch-less commit option, and MongoDB, use:

-    java -jar oak-run-*.jar index --disableBranches --script - \
+    java -jar oak-run-*.jar json-index --disableBranches --script - \
       mongodb://localhost:27017/oak

 This will open the repository and allow to write and read from the repository.
-An example script creates a node "test", and then re-indexes it:
+An example script creates an index "test", and then re-indexes it:

     {"addNode": "/oak:index/test", "node": {
         "jcr:primaryType": "oak:QueryIndexDefinition",